VINTAGE MYSTERY CHALLENGE 2021

 - Jolly Old England: At Bertram's Hotel by Agatha Christie

-- Yankee Doodle Dandy: Touch by Elmore Leonard
+- Yankee Doodle Dandy: Split Images by Elmore Leonard FINISHED

 - Wicked Women: Little Drummer Girl by John Le Carre